FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 AEP has certain computational and ambisonic mixing advantages and exhibits very different behavior from the VBAP/VBIP pairwise approaches.
 It is up to you to decide whether to work with purely Ambisonic rooms (more about that in the later section) or to use AEP as a channel based panning law.
 Both approaches are valid and could be useful.
 As we have mentioned a few times already, the choice of panning type depends on what sounds best in the context of your material, your compositional goals and the acoustics of the system you are working with.

 ## Angular and PanR

+_!> PanR is only available in the Ultimate version of _SPAT Revolution_.

 These are legacy 2D pan pot laws from the original IRCAM Spat library.
 They only become available when using 2D channel based streams and are primarily included for backwards compatibility.